mongodb/docs-realm/source/includes/api-details/dart/manage-files/reduce-file-size-on-launch-description.rst

 You can define a :flutter-sdk:`shouldCompactCallback()
 <realm/LocalConfiguration/shouldCompactCallback.html>` as a property of a
-realm's configuration.
-You can use this with both local-only and synced realms with the :flutter-sdk:`Configuration.local() <realm/Configuration/local.html>` and :flutter-sdk:`Configuration.flexibleSync() <realm/Configuration/flexibleSync.html>` methods, respectively.
+database's configuration.
+You can use this with both local-only and synced databases with the :flutter-sdk:`Configuration.local() <realm/Configuration/local.html>` and :flutter-sdk:`Configuration.flexibleSync() <realm/Configuration/flexibleSync.html>` methods, respectively.

-This callback takes two ``int`` values representing the total number of bytes and the used bytes of the realm file on disk.
+This callback takes two ``int`` values representing the total number of bytes and the used bytes of the database file on disk.
 The callback returns a ``bool``.
-Compaction only occurs if the ``bool`` returns ``true`` and another process is not currently accessing the realm file.
+Compaction only occurs if the ``bool`` returns ``true`` and another process is not currently accessing the database file.

 The most basic usage is to define a file size at which compaction should occur.